 Well, dirt on Manafort, including information from a formerly jailed Ukrainian politician, an ally of Hillary Clinton.

-Whoopsie Daisy, and how Nellie Orr, you know, the intel shared with the FBI included allegations against key Russia probe figures like Michael Flynn, Oleg Derit Paska, and Carter Page and Michael Caputo.
+And how Nellie Orr, you know, the intel shared with the FBI included allegations against key Russia-probe figures like Michael Flynn, Oleg Daripaska, and Carter Page and Michael Caputo.

 But a FISA application has the word verified on top of it.